Ghoulean/GhouleanZolaBlog/zola/content/binahbot/index.md

 For those edge cases, I manually create and map the disambiguations.
 It's as painful as it sounds.
 Covering the playerside-only was fast and easy, but I've procrastinated on and continue to procrastinate on disambiguating the rest.
 For now I've merely added mappings for "common queries," which I loosely define by queries that cause people to ping me because they think there's some kind of bug (and technically, there is).

 As for the nameless pages, I've deliberately excluded nameless pages without a disambiguation.
-So the unnamed enemyside abnormality pages are queryable, but pages like Retaliate is not.
+So the unnamed enemyside abnormality pages are queryable, but pages like Retaliate are not.

 ## Lookup tables